milanconhye/StrongHold/README.md

 <h3>Changing the Database Connection [Source Code]</h3>

 In this section, I will be showing you how you can link your database with the 'StrongHold' application.
-The instructions below will show you the mandatory changes providing that you are using MYSQL as the database server.
-If you are using something other than MYSQL then the same instructions apply to you, but you must find the correct library online and change the class name within code.
+The instructions below will show you the mandatory changes providing that you are using MySQL as the database client.
+If you are using something other than MySQL then the same instructions apply to you, but you must find the correct library online and change the "Class.forName" within code below.

 1. Open the Configuration.java file within the 'StrongHold' project.
 2. Within the Configuration.java file, change the following values: